anlqdev/anlqdev/README.md

 ## Fun stuff
 - Yeah, I'm playing Roblox lol, u can connect me by searching `2ndroblox28comp`

-- Here are all of my friends: iaminfinityiq, TechRealm, ...
+- Here are all of my friends: iaminfinityiq, TechRealm, nglam, ...

 - I like listening to music by Son Tung M-TP and Anh trai "Say Hi" 2024